Temporary Test-Optional Policy FAQ

 When students preview the final PDF version of their application, should they choose to self-report scores, they will not see their test scores on the PDF as Barnard has opted to have those hidden from view.
 Barnard will still receive their scores in the downloaded information from the Common/Coalition App.
 This precaution is in place for those who may self-report scores but wish to not have them reviewed.
 Students may also self-report their test scores in their Barnard Applicant Portal.

 Prior to the application deadline date, students can choose to change their test-optional status - whether they are choosing to opt in or out - by making the request in writing to firstname.lastname@example.org.
-No changes will be made after a student's application is submitted and the application deadline date has passed.
-If a student indicates they would like scores reviewed, we expect students to self-report their scores in the application or in the Barnard Applicant Portal.
-Otherwise the application will be marked as incomplete and indicated as such in their application checklist.
+We will not accept scores from applicants who applied under the test-optional policy after the deadline has passed.

 Students who are deferred from ED to RD will not be allowed to change their testing status.
 If they were reviewed under the test-optional policy, we will not review any testing in Regular Decision.
 We expect deferred applicants to write to us to reiterate their interest in Barnard and to send their final first semester grades.